-Trusting in the medical care field, sons, daughters and grandchildren and seniors themselves generally assume that high standards of attention, care and treatment will be met with professionalism and compassion.
+Sons, daughters and grandchildren—and seniors themselves—generally assume that high standards of attention, care and treatment will be met with professionalism and compassion.

 Unfortunately, many nursing homes and care facilities fail to provide the minimum standard of care assumed by residents and their relatives.
 Instead, abuse of many varieties is perpetrated against elderly residents of nursing homes.
-In many cases, it puts the lives of the individual at risk and can result in trauma, medical emergencies and even death.
+In many cases, it puts the individual’s life at risk.
+Abuse can result in trauma, medical emergencies and even death.

 Nursing home abuse is a shockingly prevalent problem that many family members may not even be aware of.
 Sadly, many families are not actively engaged in the care of their elderly loved ones.
 As a result, neglect and abuse continue to occur and may go unnoticed.

-Statistics regarding nursing home abuse are not concrete as cases of abuse often go unreported.
+Statistics regarding nursing home abuse are not concrete because cases of abuse often go unreported.
 Some statistics indicate that as many as 1 in 3 senior residents have been victims of nursing home abuse.
-Another study from 2012 found that as many of 85% of nursing home facilities reported at least one case of abuse or neglect.
-It is believed that this number could be much higher as other studies revealed that only 53% of incidents of nursing home abuse or neglect actually get reported.
+Another study from 2012 found that as many of 85 percent of nursing home facilities reported at least one case of abuse or neglect.
+This number may actually be much higher; other studies revealed that only 53 percent of incidents of nursing home abuse or neglect actually get reported.

 When considering the cost of nursing home care paid by seniors and their families, it can be disheartening and discouraging for victims to think that they are not receiving the standard of care they felt they were paying for.

-With information and education, victims and their families can better understand the risks, signs and different types of nursing home abuse that are committed against seniors.
-Additionally, education about nursing home abuse provides victims and families with important information about their personal rights and which actions to take in order to stop and prevent nursing home abuse from happening.
+With information and education, victims and their families can better understand the risks, signs and different types of nursing home abuse committed against seniors.
+Additionally, education about nursing home abuse provides victims and families with important information about their personal rights and which actions to take to stop and prevent nursing home abuse.

 Nursing Home Abuse Types

-There are many types of nursing home abuse and neglect that constitute a number of different symptoms and outcomes.
+There are many types of nursing home abuse and neglect that lead to various different symptoms and outcomes.
 When people think of nursing home abuse, they may automatically think of physical abuse or assault as this may be the most obvious type.
-But nursing home abuse is often much less obvious or more discreet.
+However, nursing home abuse is often much less obvious or more discreet.